Taipei-HUG/workshop/aws/ch04/README.md

 ## - Deploy Service Within Multiple Regions

-## - Trust Me, The Terraform Repository Will Become Mess
+## - Trust Me, The Terraform Repository Will Become Mess, Spend More Time to Maintain It!

-## - And Need to Takes Time to Maintain Makefile and Helper Scripts
+## - Not to Mention Co-Working with Other Team Members
 ---

 # What is Terragrunt?

 ## - Terragrunt is a Thin `Wrapper` for Terraform

-## - Provides Extra Tools for Keeping Your Terraform Configurations DRY (`Don't Repeat Yourself`)
+## - Provides Extra Tools for Keeping Your Terraform Configurations DRY (Working with Multiple Terraform `Modules`, and Managing `Remote State`)

-## - Working with Multiple Terraform `Modules`, and Managing `Remote State`
+## - Keep your Terraform code DRY

 ---